Granite vs Quartz in Coastal Florida: Salt Air Impact

 Maintenance Summary

-• Quartz = low maintenance, no sealing, best for indoor coastal homes
+• Quartz = low maintenance, no sealing, low heat tolerance, cannot be used outdoors.

 • Granite = higher maintenance, sealing required, best for outdoor kitchens